markyanjunch/LaLiga-2020-21/README.md

 beautifulsoup4>=4.10.0
 plotly>=5.4.0
 ```
-You can install the packages in command line using:
+You can install the packages in the command line using:
 ```commandline
 pip install -r requirements.txt
 ```